-The following information provides details about the accessible provision at the event.
-If you have any questions that are not answered below please contact email@example.com.
-For disabled customers who do not require use of any of the accessible facilities, please click here to purchase your ticket.
-If you would you like to register for use of any of these accessible facilities:
+The following information provides details about the bookable accessible provisions at the festival.
+If you have any questions that are not answered below please contact: email@example.com

 Medical Services and Welfare Area

-Please note: The disabled access facilities are for festival goers with permanent disabilities – pregnant women and people with recent injuries such as broken legs do not qualify.
+Please note: The disabled access facilities are for festival goers with permanent disabilities.
+Unfortunately, pregnancy and those with recent or temporary injuries such as broken legs, hip replacements etc do not qualify.

 We take our accessibility seriously and therefore there will be a small number of Mystery Shopper tickets available to disabled customers.
 For more information please go to the AIE website here.